juicedata/juicefs/docs/en/security/trash.md

 With JuiceFS 1.1, you can rebuild the tree structure for all files under given hour in trash, then restore a single directory using `mv` or all of them by using `--put-back`, which move all the files and directories to the place they were deleted (will not overwrite new created files).

 JuiceFS Client is in charge of periodically checking trash and expire old entries (run every hour by default), so you need at least one active client mounted (without [`--no-bgjob`](../reference/command_reference.md#mount)).
-If you wish to quickly free up object storage, you can manually delete files in the `.trash` directory using the `rm` command.
+If you wish to quickly free up object storage, you can manually delete files using the `juicefs rmr <mountpoint>/.trash` command.

 Furthermore, garbage blocks created by file overwrites are not visible to users, if you must force delete them, you'll have to temporarily disable trash (setting [`--trash-days 0`](#configure)), and then manually run garbage collection using [`juicefs gc`](../reference/command_reference.md#gc).
 Remember to re-enable trash after done.